An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Implementation at OMEGA

-If the final optic is on the electron beam axis prior to TCC, its position must take into account the electron beam dump magnet and the x-ray collimator.
+If the final optic is positioned on the electron beam axis prior to TCC, its location must take into account the electron beam dump magnet and the x-ray collimator.
 To use the system on cryogenic target implosions, all hardware must be at least 10~cm from TCC on an equitorial line of sight (the distance increases for non-equitorial views).
 The maximum distance between the final optic and the scattering location is then $D = 5$~cm.
 Intensity on this final optic will scale as the intensity at best focus times a geometric ratio $R = f_\#^4 \lambda^2/D^2$.
-For $D = 5$~cm, $\lambda = 1~\mu$m, and $f_\# = 10$, this ratio is $4\times10^{-6}$ and an $a_0 = 0.15~(I = 2.8e16~\textrm{W/cm}^2)$ beam will produce an intensity of $10^{11}$~W/cm$^2$ on the mirror.
-This intensity is approaching the threshold for optics damage, so use of a plasma mirror for this final stage may be beneficial.
+For $D = 5$~cm, $\lambda = 1~\mu$m, and $f_\# = 10$, this ratio is $4\times10^{-6}$ and an $a_0 = 0.15~(I = 2.8\times10^{16}~\textrm{W/cm}^2)$ beam will produce an intensity of $10^{11}$~W/cm$^2$ on the mirror.
+This intensity is approaching the threshold for optic damage, so use of a plasma mirror for this final stage may be required.
 A plasma mirror is capable of reflecting light at above TW/cm$^2$ intensity, which would enable placing the final mirror closer to the scattering point and using longer focal lengths.
-A shaped convex plasma mirror could potentially be used to upconvert the $f_\#$ of the final beam, achieving much longer interaction volumes than are otherwise possible.
 A cartoon of this scenario is depicted in Figure~\ref{fig:nearoptic}.
-Because flying-focus laser intensity is generally elongated along the axis of the final optic, this geometry would be needed for a flying-focus based source.
+Because flying-focus laser intensity is generally elongated along the axis of the final optic, a co-axial geometry would be needed for a flying-focus based source.

-Assuming an ELSA-like electron source, the performance of this design is detailed in Table~\ref{table:specs}.
-To match the electron bunch radius of 40~$\mu$m and duration of $90~$ps, a laser energy of 133~J and focal length of $f_\# = 61$ were required.
-The energy and focus are comparable to the BELLA laser (40~J, $f/65$) although that system delivers much shorter pulses (30~fs).
-The energy and pulse length are less than an OMEGA-EP short-pulse beam (1-2~kJ, 100~ps) but with a much longer focal length.
-Note that this design is in the spatial limit of Eq.~\ref{eq:N_source} because $2 z_R < \tau_L c \approx $.
-The on-axis design, which requires a final optic on the same side of TCC as the electron beam, produces $2.9\times 10^{10}$ scattered photons.
-An opposite-TCC design with an impact angle $\phi = 2^\circ$ reduces the number of interacting laser cycles by $\sim$0.14$\times$ compared to on-axis scattering, due to geometric effects.